Passionfruit possets

 Cream is a subject about which you have to make your own decision.
 The scientists are arguing back and forth, just as they did with butter and eggs; the jury isn't out.
 It is our considered opinion that the answer is completely determined by whatever else you are eating.

-Let's be honest and admit the weight of medical opinion still leans very much to cutting out all animal fats; that means no passionfruit possets.
+Let's be honest and admit that the weight of medical opinion still leans very much to cutting out all animal fats; that means no passionfruit possets.

 If you are eating the kinds of whole foods recommended at this site, we have no anxiety about recommending passionfruit possets with full-cream now and then; not every week.

 It's the sugar and cake flour we are anxious about; that is where the raised cholesterol comes from.
-The glucose molecules from that Black Forest cake attach to lipoproteins in the liver, and are then released as LDLs into the blood stream; and then you have to take statins.
+The glucose molecules from that Black Forest cake attach to lipoproteins in the liver and are then released as LDLs into the blood stream; and then you have to take statins.

-“Total fat and types of lipids were not associated with cardiovascular disease, myocardial infarction, or CV mortality.”
+“Total fat and types of lipids were not associated with cardiovascular disease, myocardial infarction or CV mortality.”

 - PURE study[4]